LyxiaW/ISMB/index.md

 ## Why Learn With Us?

+- Educated, Experienced and Certified Music Teachers with exceptional communication skills
 - Friendly, personalized and an engaging learning environment catered towards you
 - All rounded and holistic music education
 - Results-driven through clear goals and communication follow-up